luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 ## Methodology
 In this experiment we test the energy consumptions of various text editors while simulating natural typing behavior.
-To perform this experiment we set up an automated test script which starts up a text editor, types 50 characters while simulating human behavior, saves the file, and then proceeds to close the text editor.
+To perform this experiment we set up an automated test script which starts up a text editor, types 50 characters while simulating human behavior and then proceeds to close the text editor.
 The energy consumption measurment begins after we launch the text editor and ends after we close it.

 ### Setup